 Where are hydroelectric plants located?

 The Midwest generates the least hydropower of any U.S. region because most of our rivers are small and slow-moving.
-Alliant Energy operates two hydroelectric dams in Wisconsin that are more than 100 years old!
-One is in Wisconsin Dells and the other in Prairie du Sac.
+Alliant Energy operates two hydroelectric dams that are more than 100 years old!
+This is a picture of our Kilbourn Dam in Wisconsin Dells, Wisconsin.
+The other one is in Prairie du Sac, Wisconsin.

 Most of the big hydroelectric power plants in the United States are in California, Oregon and Washington.